-The elements on the right are the tangibles: embodied people involved in dance performances (dancers, choreographers, audience ) and aural, spatial and visual settings (for example, sound, the physical place where the dance happens, light).
+The elements on the right are the tangibles: embodied people involved in dance performances (dancers, choreographers, audience (see footnotes) and aural, spatial, and visual settings (for example, sound, the physical place where the dance happens, light).

 From this living heritage model, it emerges that people (as embodied agents/actors) are central.

-They are central not only because the human body is central to dance, but also because, as embodied individuals, they have skills (which they learn through culturally and historically rooted, embodied habit and habitus); knowledge of traditions; emotions and perceptions; they can use tools and artefacts and they have agency.
+They are central not only because the human body is central to dance, but also because, as embodied individuals, they have skills (which they learn through culturally and historically rooted, embodied habit and habitus); knowledge of traditions; emotions, and perceptions; they can use tools and artifacts and they have agency.